rcl9/Morrow-DISK-JOCKEY-2D-Floppy-Disk-Controller-for-S100-Bus/Readme.md

 ## Connecting the Morrow DJ2D Card to a HxC Floppy Emulator

-I had purchased the "[HxC Floppy Emulator](<https://hxc2001.com>) - Revision C - SDCard" in 2015 for use with my Cypher Z80/68000 system which handles 5-1/4" and 8" drives.
+I had purchased the [HxC Floppy Emulator](<https://hxc2001.com>) (revision C, SDCard version) in 2015 for use with my [Cypher Z80/68000](<https://github.com/rcl9/Cypher-Z80-68000-Single-Board-Computer-1984-by-Motel-Computers---History-and-Documentation>) system which handles 5-1/4" and 8" drives.
 That worked well.
 It provides functionality to emulate two 5-1/4" and/or 8" floppy drives.
 I can attest to the fact that it works very well but you need to be careful which version of firmware is used.

 After I got the Morrow DJ2D system running in a stable manner I turned my attention to getting it to work with the HxC Floppy Emulator.

 1) The first issue at hand was to get a 1:1 system image of a bootable DJ2D disk which could be used as a boot HFE disk image with the HxC emulator.
-That took several months of work mainly due to the (a) stability issues mentioned above and (2) having to entirely rebuild all of my knowledge and experience of running this system from 40+ years ago.
+That took several months of work mainly due to the (a) stability issues mentioned above and (2) having to rebuild all of my knowledge and experience of running this system from 40+ years ago.
 Both of these issues have been solidly resolved.
-This work resulted in the process I outlined in [this tutorial]<https://github.com/rcl9/How-to-Create-CPM-Boot-Disks-From-Scratch-in-IMG--IMD-and-HFE-File-Formats>) to build new system boot image files from scratch, as well the other tutorial which explains how to build a Morrow system boot disk from [source files](<Morrow DISK JOCKEY 2D CP/M 2.2 "SYSGEN" Recompile From Source Files (For Exidy Sorcerer)>).
+This work resulted in the process I outlined in [this tutorial](<https://github.com/rcl9/How-to-Create-CPM-Boot-Disks-From-Scratch-in-IMG--IMD-and-HFE-File-Formats>) to build new system boot image files from scratch, as well the other tutorial which explains how to build a Morrow system boot disk from [source files](<Morrow DISK JOCKEY 2D CP/M 2.2 "SYSGEN" Recompile From Source Files (For Exidy Sorcerer)>).

 2) The second issue was to be careful in my methods and understanding of connecting the old 1981-era 50-pin Shugart cable to the newer 36-pin Shugart connector on the HxC emulator.
 I have decades of experience doing this with my other computers and hence my slight hesitation.
 What I ended up doing was: